-Queen’s University Management School is one of the largest Schools in the University with more than 1300 full-time undergraduate students and 300 plus postgraduate students.
+Queen’s Management School is one of the largest Schools in the University with more than 1300 full-time undergraduate students and 300 plus postgraduate students.
 The School has been delivering high quality programmes for more than 40 years and was one of the first schools in the UK to introduce undergraduate management education.
-Since then, QUMS has been developing and enhancing its teaching portfolio for both local and international students and boasts students from more than 20 different nationalities.
+Since then, QMS has been developing and enhancing its teaching portfolio for both local and international students and boasts students from more than 20 different nationalities.

 In recent years, the School has benefited from significant investment resulting in many new academic appointments and state-of-the-art facilities including computer teaching labs with specilaised software and a Trading Room in Riddel Hall.
 In addition, the new McClay library houses an excellent selection of Management and related texts and there are extensive IT facilities throughout the campus.

 At Queen’s, we aim to deliver a high quality learning environment that embeds intellectual curiosity, innovation and best practice in learning, teaching and student support to enable student to achieve their full academic potential.
-In line with this, one of QUMS’ primary objectives is to deliver innovative learning and teaching programmes that provide students with the competences and skills to make a positive contribution to business, economic and civic life.
+In line with this, one of QMS’ primary objectives is to deliver innovative learning and teaching programmes that provide students with the competences and skills to make a positive contribution to business, economic and civic life.

 On the BSc Business Economics programme we achieve these goals by providing a range of learning environments which enable our students to engage with subject experts both academic staff and industry guest speakers, develop skills and attributes and perspectives that will equip them for life and work in a global society and make use of innovative technologies and a world-class library that enhances their development as independent, lifelong learners.
 Examples of the opportunities provided for learning on this degree programme are:

 - Lectures: these introduce foundation information about new topics as a starting point for further self-directed private study/reading.
 As the module progresses this information becomes more complex.
 Lectures, which are normally delivered in large groups to all year-group peers, also provide opportunities to ask questions and seek clarification on key issues as well as gain feedback and advice on assessments.
 Additional lectures are also delivered by employer representatives and staff from a range of organisations are involved in the delivery of workshops and more practical sessions.
-In addition to the academic content of the lectures and workshops, this enables employers to impart their valuable experience to QUMS Business Economics students, introduces important local employers to our students and allows our students to meet and engage with potential future employers.
+In addition to the academic content of the lectures and workshops, this enables employers to impart their valuable experience to QMS Business Economics students, introduces important local employers to our students and allows our students to meet and engage with potential future employers.

 - Seminars/tutorials: a significant amount of teaching is carried out in small groups (typically 15-20 students).
 These sessions are designed to explore, in more depth, the information that has been presented in the lectures.
 This provides students with the opportunity to engage closely with academic staff who have specialist knowledge of the topic, to ask questions of them and to assess their own progress and understanding with the support of their peers.
 During these classes, students will be expected to present their work to academic staff and their peers.